RCR Tomlinson

-RCR Tomlinson is a failed Australian multi-disciplined engineering company.
+RCR Tomlinson was one of Australia's largest multi-disciplined infrastructure, resource and engineering companies.

 History

 In 1898, Tomlinson Bros was founded as an engineering company in Perth by Ernest and Edward Tomlinson.
-In 1951 the company was floated.
+In 1951 the company was floated on the Australian Securities Exchange, (ASX).

 In 1981, Clyde Engineering that already held a 63% shareholding, launched a successful takeover bid.
 In 1985 with a lack of work, Clyde proposed to close the business, however it was rescued in a management buyout.
 In December 1996 RCR Tomlinson was formed when RCR Engineering and Tomlinson Bros merged.

-In the 2000s, it diversified into solar power projects.

-In November 2018, RCR Tomlinson was placed in voluntary administration.
-The collapse came just three months after it had received a $100 million capital injection.
-In December 2018, the O'Donnell Griffin rail business was sold to John Holland.

-It appears the Company was trading insolvent for many months before the collapse and investigations into the Directors are ongoing.
+RCR's origins date back to 1979 when RCR Engineering Ltd was established in Western Australia by Ron Stevens, Clive Butcher and Robert Wovodich (RCR) to provide diversified fabrication and machining services to industry in the south-west region of Western Australia which grew over the next 15 years into the MNLng Technologies business.

+Company Overview

+RCR Limited grew to become a multi-disciplinary conglomerate engineering company that specialised in the design, manufacture and maintenance of heavy equipment, infrastructure resources, power-generation and industrial boiler systems.
+The company also delivered site maintenance facilities management, construction and project management services, specialised laser-cutting, heat treatment, fire safety doors, air-conditioning, electrical installation and substation construction.

+RCR Tomlinson operated four in service segments and three regions.
+These include: